Punjabi twins from Mississauga set to make their professional boxing debut | CBC News

 It's something they weren't expecting when their mom first dropped them off at a local boxing gym when they were 10 years old.

 "It's huge because growing up, looking the way we do, we haven't really seen a big Punjabi fighter," Jimmy said.
+"It feels like we have that platform."

 The brothers spoke with CBC Toronto from their gym — Flash Bros Boxing and Fitness — in Mississauga.